ssdetlab/Tracker_PyAnalysis/README.md

 # Tracker_PyAnalysis

 Prerequisits:
+- have ROOT and python3 installed
-- DetectorEvent header and lib (to read the EUDAQ data files directly)
+- have the DetectorEvent header and lib installed (to read the EUDAQ data files directly)
+  - Modify the python code to load DetectorEvent lib in `serial_analyzer.py` and `multiproc_analyzer.py`:
+    - look for the lines with `ROOT.gInterpreter.AddIncludePath` and `ROOT.gSystem.Load`
+    - change according to the way and place the DetectorEvent lib is compiled on your system

 Setup:
 - Setup ROOT
-- `export LD_LIBRARY_PATH=/path/to/TelescopeEvent/libs:$LD_LIBRARY_PATH`
+- `export LD_LIBRARY_PATH=/path/to/DetectorEvent/libs:$LD_LIBRARY_PATH`
-- put data files somewhere with enough space...
+- put data files somewhere with enough space (there's a dir called `test_data` with example data)
-- change config file as needed (see examples)
+- change config file as needed (see examples in the conf/ dir)

 Run noise scan:
 - change `doNoiseScan` in the config to 1